lewagon/dotfiles/02-OOP/01-OO-Basics/Optional-02-Method-Missing/README.md

 You will need to define a `method_missing` method in your class, and implement it.
 You can read [this article](http://technicalpickles.com/posts/using-method_missing-and-respond_to-to-create-dynamic-methods/) to get a sense of how ruby calls instance methods.

-One other thing you'll need is the ability to call an arbitrary method on an instance.
+One other thing you will need is the ability to call an arbitrary method on an instance.
 Say we have this simple `Student` class:

 ```ruby
 class Student